 Non-profit organizations often conduct recycling campaigns to raise money and awareness.
 Boy and Girl Scout troops are usually the ones who organize these types of campaigns.
 You could do a quick online search or call non-profits in your area to see what recycling efforts they have.
 They may even be able to pick up your tree from your residence.

-Take your tree to a drop-off recycling center in your area.
-Almost every city or town has a recycling center where you can drop off your plastic, glass, aluminum, scrap metal, paper, or artificial Christmas trees.
+Take your tree to a drop-off Christmas tree recycling center in your area.
+Almost every city or town has a recycling center where you can drop off your plastic, glass, aluminum, scrap metal, paper, or old artificial Christmas trees.
 By having your old tree recycled, you keep it from ending up in a landfill.

 - Remove all lights.
 This could be trickier on a pre-lit Christmas tree, but if it’s at all possible, un-string the wires so the tree can be easily recycled.